Murder of Mia Valentin: Legal proceedings

-The suspect was charged with murder, and underwent a medical examination in response to allegations that he misstated his age.
+The suspect was charged with murder, and underwent a medical examination in response to allegations that he had misstated his age.
 The age assessment was carried out by evaluating X-rays of hand, clavicle and dentition of the suspect.
 The findings of the examination were presented by the State's attorney in February 2018.
 These findings concluded that the suspect was at least 17 years and six months old, but most likely around 20.
+As physicians attested that he was certainly below the age of 21 at the time of the crime, he was tried under Germany's juvenile court system.

-He was tried as a minor.
 Dawodzai's lawyer denied he was older than 20.
 The prosecution called for a 10 year sentence while the defense attorney asked for a 7.5 year sentence.